 Elections/contributions made in one plan year may be used during the first 2.5 months of the following plan year as long as the expense is submitted for reimbursement by the annual deadline.

 Paid leave has no impact on HCSA; for DCAP the IRS regulations state that you must be at work in order to incur DCAP - eligible expenses.
-Please reference the Flexible Spending Account (FSA) Participant Handbook for details and options to pre-pay contributions to avoid an interruption of FSA benefit(s).
+Please refer to plan administrator for details and options to pre-pay contributions to avoid an interruption of FSA benefit(s).

 Health Care Spending Account: You may not incur expenses eligible for HCSA reimbursement during an unpaid leave.
 Bi-weekly deductions upon return to university payroll will be increased to meet your full annual election amount.
-Please reference the Flexible Spending Account (FSA) Participant Handbook for details and options to pre-pay contributions to avoid an interruption of FSA benefit(s).
+Please refer to plan administrator for details and options to pre-pay contributions to avoid an interruption of FSA benefit(s).